 We’ve put together a list of suggestions to help you make your incentive trip a little more meaningful and much more memorable:

 Define your event objective.

 Is it to boost morale?
 Reward employees?
 Celebrate a new product launch?
 Having a clearly defined goal will help direct the event planning process.
-It’ll also give you a little more time to add customised and unique elements.
+It’ll also give you a little more time to add customised and unique elements to your incentive.

 Put a communications plan in place:

-Generate excitement in the lead-up to the event.
+Generate excitement in the lead-up to the incentive event.

 There are a wide range of communication tools available to ensure that you’re able to engage and excite employees prior to your event.
 From e-communications and staff intranet portals, to bespoke microsites and social media channels - you are more than equipped to effectively share your message with your intended audience.